GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 - Using Vertex AI Foundational models for text understanding
 - Prompt engineering
 - Using BigQuery to run LLMs
-- How to use text embbedings for semantic search in BigQuery
+- How to use text embeddings for semantic search in BigQuery
 - Vertex AI Vector Search for storing and searching text embeddings

 ## Challenges